pablogila/WakeMyPotato/README.md

 # KeepAlive

-KeepAlive is a simple and last-resort systemd service to keep your old potato laptop alive in the event of a power failure.
+KeepAlive is a simple and last-resort systemd Linux service to keep your old potato laptop alive in the event of a power failure.

 Some old machines lack Wake-On-Lan (WOL) or BIOS boot timers, making it difficult to reuse them as home servers.
-This service programs an rtcwake call in the next 2 hours and powers down the laptop if AC fails.
+This service programs an rtcwake call in the next 15 minutes and powers down the laptop if AC fails.
 It will attempt to boot until power is restored.
-This method is not ideal and may fail if the battery gets depleted, but at least is something.
+This method is not ideal and may fail if the battery gets depleted, so it should be considered as a last-resort option for old devices.

 Install from the downloaded `KeepAlive/` folder with:
 ```shell